About Us

 Our Story

 Blair (often referred to as “Blair Bear”) lights up every room she enters and can change the course of any bad day with her brilliant smile.
-Blair loves to explore nature and nothing makes her happier than when someone can assist her in collecting leaves or rocks outside, or even simply playing in the mulch.
-She is an extremely affectionate child who is obsessed with stuffed animals, particularly her lifelong best friend “panda bear”.
+Blair loves to explore nature and she is an extremely affectionate child who loves stuffed animals, particularly her lifelong best friend “panda bear”.
 Blair is extremely empathetic and a relentless hard worker, serving as a role model to all she encounters who can clearly see the challenges she herself faces in daily life.
 Even at 6 years old, and despite hours of therapy each day and weeks of intensive therapy each year, Blair has never been able to walk independently without support and her wheelchair providers her main source of mobility.
-More than anything, Blair would be delighted to someday be able to collect her precious rocks and leaves on her own, without relying on a caretaker to do it for her.

 Medical Advisory Board